 By focusing on the wildfire or smoke event as a discrete emergency, the long-term negative effects of wildfire on physical and mental health may be underated.
 People who have been evacuated, lost property, been injured, or seen loved-ones struggle with health issues during an emergency may have significant and lasting trauma that inhibits their day-to-day routine and makes ordinary tasks and experiences difficult.
-Mental health issues such as depression and anxiety can linger in a community that has experienced wildfire long after the original emergency5.
+Mental health issues such as depression and anxiety can linger in a community that has experienced wildfire long after the original emergency4.

-Photo 4.
+Photo 2.
 Smoke can reduce air quality and cause health problems.
+(Example from outside the RDN)

-5 Belleville, G., M.-C. Ouellet, & C.M.
+4 Belleville, G., M.-C. Ouellet, & C.M.
 Morin.
 2019.
 Post-traumatic stress among evacuees from the 2016 Fort McMurray Wildfires: Exploration of psychological and sleep symptoms three months after the evacuation.
 International Journal of Environmental Research and Public Health.
 2019(16):1604 (14pp).